Peer Effects in Consideration and Preferences: The Model

 \subsection{Equilibrium Behavior}

 In this subsection, we define a notion of equilibrium in the network system, i.e., the invariant distribution in the Markov process, and establish its existence and uniqueness.

 The i.i.d.
-Poisson alarm clocks, which determine the revision process, guarantee that at each moment of time, at most, one agent revises her selection almost surely.
+Poisson alarm clocks, which determine the revision process, guarantee that each time, at most, one agent revises her selection almost surely.
 Thus, the transition rates between choice configurations that differ in more than one agent changing the current selection are zero.
-The advantage of this fact for model identification is that there are fewer terms to recover. \citet{blevins2017identifying,blevins2018identification} offer a nice discussion of this feature and its advantage over discrete time models.
-(In Section~\ref{sec: corr clocks}, we extend the idea to coordinated clocks.)
-Formally, the transition rate from choice configuration $\mathbf{y}$ to any different one $\mathbf{y}'$ is as follows
+This facilitates identification as there are fewer terms to recover \citep{blevins2017identifying,blevins2018identification}.
+It also rules out some mechanisms for multiple equilibria in the data-generating process.
+Formally, the transition rate from choice configuration $\mathbf{y}$ to any different one $\mathbf{y}'$ is